NgileahObservatory/PHD2_cmds_proxy/README.md

 ## Example use with a third party application.

-[MPO Connections](http://www.minorplanetobserver.com/MPOSoftware/MPOConnections.htm) has powerful scripting capabilities.
+[MPO Connections](http://www.minorplanetobserver.com/MPOSoftware/MPOConnections.htm) (Connections) has powerful scripting capabilities.
 It can run other programs from its scripts but command line parameters are limited to 20 characters.

 My setup has batch files to invoke PHD2_cmds_proxy with all the parameters necessary.
-These are called from MPO Connections and allow connections to start and stop guiding as necessary.
+These are called from MPO Connections and allow Connections to start and stop guiding as necessary.

 ![phd_cmds_proxy.PNG](PHD2_cmds_proxy/docs/phd_cmd_proxy.PNG)
 _Figure 1.
 MPO Connections controlling external guiding.
 PHD/2 running simulated camera and mount._